itsmesauravk/Machine-Learning-Projects/README.md

 # Machine Learning Projects

 Welcome to my Machine Learning Projects Repository!
 This repository contains a collection of projects that I have worked on as part of my machine learning learning journey.
-Each project demonstrates the application of different machine learning algorithms and techniques on various datasets.
+Each project demonstrates the application of different machine learning models and techniques on various datasets.

 ## Projects Overview